marsop/ephemeral/README.md

 - Support for open and closed (time) intervals.
 - Support for common operations like Covers(), Intersect(), Join(), etc..
-- Support for collections of intervals.
+- Support for (disjoint) collections of intervals.

+Please check all the available options in the Wiki.

 ## Interval Example